Who is a Toxicologist?

 What is the role of Toxicologist?

 A toxicologist is a professional whose primary job is to study various toxic materials such as radioactive material or biotoxins or even chemical compounds in order to determine the risks they pose to the natural environment and humans.
 A toxicologist often carries out various controlled experiments to find out how potent a particular toxic is.
 They often work as forensic toxicologists as well to help authorities solve crimes.
+So how to become a toxicologist and wat does it take to become one?

 A toxicologist’s job begins with collection.
 Toxicologists gather and prepare samples of harmful substances for testing and analysis.
 A toxicologist may dissect dead animals and examine organs for signs of toxic materials.
 Plus, they take tissue and blood samples from living animals for microscopic investigation.
 To gather details on toxins’ effects on living tissues, toxicologists apply cosmetics or other substances to skin and report inflammation, irritation or other abnormal responses.